tq-systems/ci-meta-tq/README.md

 `git clone --branch=<branch-name> --recurse-submodules <url>`

 change to checked out dir and

 `. ./setup-environment <builddir> <config>`

 You can override defaults with:

 * `export MACHINE=<machine>` (default is first tqma\* MACHINE from meta-tq)
-* `export DISTRO=<distro>` (tested is poky, per default systemd and wayland are selected via DISTRO_FEATURES)
+* `export DISTRO=<distro>` (tested distros are based on poky and could be found in meta-dumpling)

 before sourcing the script.
-The script sources ./setup-environment, which uses the requested configuration in sources/template/conf/bblayers.conf.\<config\> as initial template for your bblayer.conf
+This script uses the requested configuration from `sources/template/conf/bblayers.conf.<config>` as initial template for your bblayer.conf

-Additionally some config variables are injected via auto.conf.normal from sources/template/conf/
+Additionally some config variables are injected via `auto.conf.normal` from `sources/template/conf/`

-In case you have a ~/.oe or ~/.yocto dir a site.conf file will be symlinked to the conf dir of the buildir to allow machine specific overrrides.
-For instance to use a shared download directory, you can provide `$DL_DIR` via ~/.yocto/site.conf.
+In case you have a `~/.oe` or `~/.yocto` dir a `site.conf` file from this dir will be symlinked to the conf dir inside the buildir to allow machine specific overrrides.
+Good use case for this are things like

+* shared download directory: you can provide `$DL_DIR` via ~/.yocto/site.conf.
+* shared sstate cache: you can provide `$SSTATE_DIR` via ~/.yocto/site.conf.
+* local PREMIRROR

-Internally the oe-init-build-env script from the used openembedded / poky meta layer will be sourced to get the bitbake environment
+Internally the `oe-init-build-env` script from the used openembedded / poky meta layer will be sourced from `sertup-environment` to get the bitbake environment

 After this step, everything is setup to build an image using bitbake.